Megan B. McCormick, transsexualism, and J. Michael Bailey

 Megan McCormick

 Up until that point, I had always sent along an autographed headshot or other item to any fan who asked, at no charge.
-A number of things in the letter made me 99% sure Ms. McCormick was engaging in fraud, but on the 1% chance it was a legitimate request, I waited a few days, then offered to send something that did not have my photo but would still be appreciated by a fan:
+A number of things in the letter made me 99% sure McCormick was engaging in fraud, but on the 1% chance it was a legitimate request, I waited a few days, then offered to send something that did not have my photo but would still be appreciated by a fan:

 Thanks for the sweet note!
 I don't have any autograph-worthy pictures right now, but if you wish, I could send an autographed DVD of Casting Pearls.
 Just tell me the name and address to send it to.

-Take care,
+Take care, Andrea

-Rather than feeling guilty about her deception and reconsidering, Megan McCormick got back to me within 20 minutes:
+Rather than feeling guilty about her deception and reconsidering, McCormick got back to me within 20 minutes:

 I gave her one last chance to reconsider her behavior: